-Section 208 of the E-Government Act of 2002 created the requirement to conduct Privacy and Civil Impact Assessments (PCLIAs) for systems that process personal identifiable information (PII).
+Section 208 of the E-Government Act of 2002 created the requirement to conduct Privacy and Civil Liberties Impact Assessments (PCLIAs) for systems that process personally identifiable information (PII).
 A PCLIA is required for new systems, those systems undergoing modification or enhancement, and Paperwork Reduction Act electronic collections of information.
 OMB Memorandum 03-22, dated September 26, 2003, contains guidance for conducting PCLIAs as well as procedures for processing and posting completed assessments.

 What is a PCLIA?

 A decision tool used by Treasury to identify and mitigate privacy risks that notifies the public: